Josias Fendall

-Lieutenant-General Josias Fendall, Esq. (c.
-1628–1687), was the 4th Proprietary Governor of Maryland.
+Josias Fendall (c.
+1628 – c.
+1687) was an English colonial administrator who served as the Proprietary Governor of Maryland.
 He was born in England, and came to the Province of Maryland.
 He was the progenitor of the Fendall family in America.

 Biography

 Early Maryland life and the Battle of the Severn

-Although records do not mention when Fendall entered the Province, it is likely that he entered on board the ship "Golden Fortune", which was commanded by Capt.
+Although records do not mention when Fendall emigrated to the Province of Maryland, it is likely that he entered on board the ship Golden Fortune, which was commanded by Capt.
 Tilman, and arrived in Maryland in the latter part of January, 1655.
 Also on board this ship was William Eltonhead, Esq., who accompanied Fendall on his mission to Patuxent and later was executed following the Battle of the Severn.
 Eltonhead brought with him letters that blamed Governor William Stone for having resigned his government to the Lord Protector in July, 1654, and accusing him of cowardice in surrendering without striking a single blow.
 In addition the letters confirmed "that the Lord Baltimore kept his patent and that his highness, the lord protector, had neither taken the lord Baltimore's patent from him, nor his land".
 This probably instigated Gov. Stone to put into plan what became the Battle of Severn.

 In 1655, William Stone (c.
 1603–1659), the third proprietary governor of Maryland, was resisting the commissioners of Parliament for the government of that province.
 Stone commissioned Fendall, to be one of his officers, along with William Eltonhead, Esq. (c.
 1616–1655) and twenty men, to seize some arms and ammunition at Patuxent, for the governor's force.
 They ransacked an area of about 40 sqmi which included the houses of Mr. Richard Preston "The Great Quaker" (c.
 1618–1669) and John Sutton, who were prominent men.
 The arms and ammunition were gathered for the governor's force which was planning to attack the Puritan settlers at Providence.
 Providence was located on the north side at the mouth of the Severn River across from what is today Annapolis, Maryland and was the place of residence of most of the commissioners, and people that were forced out of Virginia by Governor Sir William Berkeley (1606–1677).
 Along with Governor Stone, who had been injured in the shoulder, Josias was taken prisoner in a conflict which resulted from the attempt, in the Battle of the Severn, by Captain William Fuller (died 1695) of the Puritan Army.